Alonso-del-Arte/algebraic-integer-calculator/CONTRIBUTING.md

 idea to add some things to the Git Ignore &mdash; I welcome such a commit.

 Contributors should have a proper Java IDE (most are available for free) and JUnit.
-This project uses Java 8 and JUnit 4 as well as TestFrame from [testframe.org](testframe.org), use version 0.95 or later.
-However, I might upgrade to Java 21 and JUnit 5.
+This project started out on Java 8 and JUnit 4 as well as TestFrame from [testframe.org](testframe.org), use version 0.95 or later.
+However, late September 2024 I've very slowly started using features from later Java versions, nothing specifically from Java 21 yet but let's regard that as the baseline, since that's the runtime and compiler I'm using.

 * Column width is 80.
 * Prefer spaces to tabs (this is likely to be an issue only with Eclipse, a